Which Organism Can Be A Bloodborne Pathogen

 Honestly, this is the part most guides get wrong.
 They list bugs and stop.
 But the mistakes people make around bloodborne pathogens are predictable — and fixable.

-If you found this helpful, you might also enjoy which bloodborne pathogen has a vaccine or what bloodborne pathogen can be prevented with vaccination.
+Continue exploring with our guides on which bloodborne pathogen has a vaccine and what bloodborne pathogen can be prevented with vaccination.

 Two: thinking visible blood is the only danger.
-Also, infected blood can be tiny, dried, or mixed in saliva.
+Now, infected blood can be tiny, dried, or mixed in saliva.
 You can't see the virus.
 You can only see the reminder to be careful.
+The details matter here.

 Three: over-trusting gloves.
 Gloves help.
 They don't make you invincible.
 A small tear, a wrong removal, a face touch — and the organism is on you.

 Four: ignoring post-exposure steps.
 Someone gets stuck, washes up, and moves on.
 They don't report it.
-Even so, they don't get tested.
+They don't get tested.
 Hepatitis B can be prevented after exposure if you act fast.
-Because of that, hIV meds work best in the first 72 hours.
+But hIV meds work best in the first 72 hours.
 Wait a month and the door closes.

 Practical Tips